Select an OCR site

 I want to

 It’s that time of year again when our thoughts all turn to results and the culmination of a lot of hard work.
-This year we’ll be issuing the first results for our new reformed AS Levels.
-These new qualifications are linear and you may already have read our handy explanation on how linear qualifications and their grade boundaries work.
+This year we’ll be issuing the first results for our new reformed A Levels and the new GCSEs (9-1) for English and Maths.
+Like the reformed AS Levels, these new qualifications are linear and you may already have read our handy explanation on how linear qualifications and their grade boundaries work.
+We’ve also got further guidance on the 9-1 results grading.

-In this blog, I wanted to provide a summary of how our results documents can support your results days since, this year, results information is available in different places.
+In this blog, I wanted to provide a summary of how our results documents can support your results days since results information is available in different places.

 These contain qualification grades only.
 Component results will be available in both our Interchange reports and via our results analysis service, Active Results – described below.